-The estate is entitled to a deduction of \$25,000 against gross income in 1997 for the distribution to beneficiaries B and C and owes Iowa income tax on the \$25,000 income retained in the estate.
-Since the interest income of the estate is 20 percent of the distributable net income, 20 percent of the k.
+- k.
 The dividend exclusion.
 Estates and trusts are eligible for the dividend exclusion allowed individual taxpayers under 26 U.S.C.
 Section 116 (the Iowa exclusion is \$100 for 1981).
 The exclusion is allocated to the estate or trust if the dividend income for the taxable year is accumulated.
 The dividend exclusion is allocated to the beneficiaries when all of the distributable net income for the taxable year is distributed.
 The distribution must not be diminished by the exclusion.
 The dividend exclusion is then available to the beneficiaries after the dividends distributed are added to any other dividends received by the beneficiaries during the taxable year.
-If there is only a partial distribution must be prorated between the beneficiaries and the estate or trust on the basis of the percentage of the distributable net income accumulated by the estate or trust and the percentage distributed to the beneficiaries.
+If there is only a partial distribution of the distributable net income of the estate or trust for the taxable year, the dividend exclusion must be prorated between the beneficiaries and the estate or trust on the basis of the percentage of the distributable net income accumulated by the estate or trust and the percentage distributed to the beneficiaries.
 A partial distribution of the dividends and exclusion is to be reported and used by the beneficiaries for income tax purposes in the same manner as the full distribution of dividends.
-See federal regulation Sections 1.116-1(a) and 1.661(c)-1.
+See federal regulation Sections 1.116-1(a) and 1.661(c)-1. - 1.

-l.
 The capital gains deduction.
 26 U.S.C.
 Section 1202(b) provides that an estate or trust is allowed a deduction for net capital gain received during the taxable year.
 Except for the requirement of allocation between the beneficiaries and the estate or trust, the deduction is computed in the same manner as the net capital gain deduction allowed individuals.
 See federal regulation Section 1.1202-1 (b).
 If the net capital gain is allocated to corpus, the estate or trust is entitled to the deduction.
 If the will or trust instrument requires capital gain to be distributed to the beneficiaries or if the trustee or personal representative of a decedent's estate is authorized to allocate capital gain to income and distributes the capital gain, then the net capital gain deduction is allocated to the beneficiaries and is not a deduction to the estate or trust.
 The gain distributed must not be diminished by the deduction.
 It must first be combined with any other capital gains and losses of the beneficiary prior to determining whether the net capital gain deduction is applicable for the beneficiary's taxable year.